pmbriley/beta_bursts/README.md

 published version

 version 1.1 (07/10/2020) - PMB
 change to default value of opt.propPwr to improve identification of burst duration and spectral width
+version 1.3 (22/10/2020) - PMB
+outputs now returned as fields in structure 'bursts'

 ** requires